 - Election Commission determines the code of conduct that is to be followed by the political parties and candidates during elections.

-- It prepares a program to publicise the policies of all the political parties on various media like TV and radio during elections.
+- It prepares a program to publicize the policies of all the political parties on various media like TV and radio during elections.

 - Election Commission advises the President on matters concerning the disqualification of MPs.